openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 *Necessary:*

-**Identity and Access Management (IAM)**.
-Create and modify users, tenants, roles, and permissions.
+**Identity and Access Management (IAM)**: Create and modify users, tenants, roles, and permissions.
 Required to perform most API interactions on other services.

-**Component Orchestrator**.
-Organizes the routing of the data transfer between the flow steps and starts required local components.
+**Component Orchestrator**: Organizes the routing of the data transfer between the flow steps and starts required local components.

-**Scheduler**.
-Polls connectors on a regular schedule to feed the flow.
+**Scheduler**: Polls connectors on a regular schedule to feed the flow.
 (Required for polling flows)

-**Webhooks Service**.
-Executes flows based on incoming webhook calls.
+**Webhooks Service**: Executes flows based on incoming webhook calls.
 (Required to trigger flows based on a webhook)

-**Flow Repository**.
-Create, modify, and start/stop integration flows.
+**Flow Repository**: Create, modify, and start/stop integration flows.

-**Component Repository**.
-Store and modify connector components.
+**Component Repository**: Store and modify connector components.

 *Optional:*

-**Data Hub**.
-Long-term storage for flow content and snapshot data.
+**Data Hub**: Long-term storage for flow content and snapshot data.
 Required for ID-Linking

-**Secret Service**.
-Securely store authentication data for other applications, and execute Oauth authentication flows.
+**Secret Service**: Securely store authentication data for other applications, and execute Oauth authentication flows.

-**Snap Shot Service**.
-Saves the state of the last execution of a flow.
+**Snap Shot Service**: Saves the state of the last execution of a flow.
 Used to prevent duplicate delivery of entries in polling flows.

-**Metadata Repository**.
-Create and modify master data models used by your connectors.
+**Metadata Repository**: Create and modify master data models used by your connectors.

+**App-Directory**: Define apps connected by your flows and associate them with specified connectors and schemas used by them.

-*Integration Layer Service*.
-Perform data operations such as merging or splitting objects.
+**Integration Layer Service**: Perform data operations such as merging or splitting objects.

-*Web UI*.
-A basic browser-based UI to control
+**Web UI**: A basic browser-based UI to control

-*Audit Log*.
-View event logs spawned by the other services.
+**Audit Log**: View event logs spawned by the other services.

-*Attachment Storage Service*.
-Temporarily store larger files for easier handling in flows.
+**Attachment Storage Service**: Temporarily store larger files for easier handling in flows.

-*Reporting and Analytics*.
-Gathers and presents data about the overall activity within your OIH installation
+**Reporting and Analytics**: Gathers and presents data about the overall activity within your OIH installation

 ## Basic Flow Deployment